 Denise: In the past, some of the ambassadors have come to annual presentations for the kids at the end of the year where we celebrate the year and honour the graduates, the ones who are leaving didi and moving on.
 We give them a medal and certificate and a big send-off, and the ambassadors come to those and the parents love having their photo taken with an England player, too.

 Interaction with the kids during classes

-Denise: Vicky demonstrated for others how to be very interactive with the children.
-We would ask the parents to change the Zoom name to the child's name and location so that there was direct interaction between the coach and child.
-By calling them to the screen as they would in a session and asking them to come to close up to talk to them, would help keep their attention.
+Denise: Vicky demonstrated to others how to be very interactive with the children.
+We would ask the parents to change the Zoom name to the child's name and location so that there was direct interaction between the coach and the child.
+Calling them to the screen as they would in a session and asking them to come to close up to talk to them, would help keep their attention.
 In the sessions, they give small bits of instruction and ask the kids to respond.

 Martin: The coaches are such role models to the kids and they hang off every single word that their coaches say, so this is why we were very keen to not just have a national Zoom session, but get all the franchisees to do it so they could have their local coach coming on to teach the children.